Timinator2000/Algorithm-X/docs/22-2025-and-beyond/14-connect-the-colours-part-2-cont.md

       bitmap &= ~mask
       ```

-    * **Toggle a cell** (rarely needed, but occasionally useful) with XOR:
+    * **Toggle a cell** with bitwise XOR:
       ```python
       bitmap ^= mask
       ```

-    These operations do not require Python to propagate carries across thousands of bits, which is where arithmetic begins to slow down.
+    These operations do not require Python to propagate carries across significant numbers of bits, which is where arithmetic begins to slow down.
 Instead, each update becomes a direct binary manipulation on the underlying array.

     ## Why This Scales Better